alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 1. Must establish policies and procedures that handle incident reports in a way that strengthens relationships.
 1. Focuses on harms done rather than rules broken.
 1. Gives voice to the person who has been harmed.
-1. Engages in collaborative problem solving.
+1. Engages in collaborative problem-solving.
 1. Empowers change and growth for all involved.
 1. Enhances responsibility for actions and attitudes of all involved.